att/netarbiter/sds/openstack-helm-resiliency-test/osd-failure.rst

 OSD Failure
 ===========

 We have 24 OSDs in this Ceph cluster, 6 OSDs on each of the 4 hosts.
-This is to test the scenario when some of the OSDs are down.
+This is to test a scenario when some of the OSDs are down.

 To bring down 6 OSDs (out of 24), we identify the OSD processes and kill them from a storage host (not a pod).